-Stake the tree to allow strong roots to develop and to help keep it upright, particularly in windy conditions.
+Stake the tree to allow strong roots to develop and to help keep it upright.

 CONTINUING CARE

 Adequate and consistent watering is essential during your plant's first year in the garden.
 Infrequent, long soakings of water that thoroughly saturate the soil are more effective than frequent, light applications of water.